Illumina/happyR/README.md

 ### Precision-recall curves

-Precision-Recall (PR) curves show how precision and recall vary with a changing threshold, in this example it's over a range of quality score thresholds: as the threshold increases, the remaining variant set is less comprehensive (lower recall) but typically contains fewer false positives (higher precision).
+PR curves show how precision and recall vary with a changing threshold, in this example it's over a range of quality score thresholds applied to a set of variants: as the threshold increases, the remaining variant set is less comprehensive (lower recall) but typically contains fewer false positives (higher precision).

 This gets more complicated when `PASS` records aren't set solely by a single quality score threshold, but by multiple independent filters (e.g. high-depth, genomic context, etc.).
 These interactions can't be fully captured by drawing a PR curve only on a quality threshold: